Adam-Behun/data-engineering-program/week-6-stream-processing/notes.md

 - "Data at Rest" vs "Data in Motion"
 - You do not persist the data, you analyze it right away, acting on it immediately
 - You can select from the stream
-- There are 2 subscrubers to the stream
+- There are 2 subscribers to the stream
   - Real time keeping no history
   - The one keeping history
 - Join different streams or joins - driver's data and the current ride